Jack Suwinski Player Props: Pirates vs. Brewers

 Brewers Pitching Rankings

-- The eight strikeouts per nine innings put together by the Brewers pitching staff ranks 26th in MLB.

-- The Brewers have a 3.99 team ERA that ranks 14th across all MLB pitching staffs.
+- The Brewers have a 4.05 team ERA that ranks 14th among all league pitching staffs.

-- The right-hander last appeared on Saturday against the Cleveland Guardians, when he threw five innings, allowing three earned runs while giving up four hits.
+- The righty's most recent time out was on Sunday against the Cleveland Guardians, when he tossed 5 2/3 innings, surrendering four earned runs while giving up eight hits.

 © 2023 Data Skrive.
 All rights reserved.